Consumer Cellular vs. T-Mobile

 Our Favorite

-If you’re 55 or older, then both T-Mobile and Consumer Cellular are reliable options with reasonable prices.
+If you’re 55 or older, both T-Mobile and Consumer Cellular are reliable options with reasonable prices.
 T-Mobile definitely wins when it comes to data speeds, while Consumer Cellular wins out in terms of affordably priced plans.

 If you want to use your smartphone to stream videos and browse the internet, then T-Mobile is likely the better option.
-If you only need a phone for talk, text, and some occasional data usage, then Consumer Cellular will do the job.
+If you only need a phone for talk, text, and some occasional data usage, Consumer Cellular will do the job.

 To compare these providers with our other favorites, read our guide to the best phone plans for seniors.